IEE Proceedings - Communications

 Published from 1994-2006, IEE Proceedings - Communications covered fundamental and generic research for a better understanding of communication technologies to harness signals for better-performing communication systems using various wired and/or wireless media.
 The journal contained research papers reporting novel solutions to the dominating problems of noise, interference, timing and errors, for the reduction of systems deficiencies, such as wasting scarce spectra, energy and bandwidth resources.

-This publication was previously known as IEE Proceedings I (Communications, Speech and Vision) 1989-1993.
+This journal was previously known as IEE Proceedings I (Communications, Speech and Vision) 1989-1993.
 ISSN 0956-3776. more..

 This publication is continued by IET Communications 2007-.
 ISSN 1751-8628. more..